-It was a beautiful, hot, and sunny day at the Jersey shore.
+It was a beautiful, hot, sunny day at the Jersey shore.
 Our family was vacationing with my parents at their beach house.
 We had our brightly colored towels spread out on the beach, and the blue water was sparkling.
-I got the sunscreen spray can out and began spraying myself and my family members with aerosol sunscreen, and I started coughing.
+I got the sunscreen spray can out and began spraying myself and my family with aerosol sunscreen, and I started coughing.
 We all did.
 My nose got irritated, and my eyes watered.
-I was felt physically uncomfortable as I tried to get everyone protected from the sunshine.
+I felt physically uncomfortable as I tried to get everyone protected from the sunshine.
 It wasn’t until I did the research that I decided to stop using aerosol sunscreen altogether.

 Aerosol Sunscreens Are Not Worth the Risk

 Not surprisingly, the health research I did on aerosol sunscreens backed up my mama-bear instinct.
-It confirmed for me that it isn’t worth the health risk to use aerosol sunscreen on my babies or my family.
+It confirmed that it isn’t worth the health risk to use aerosol sunscreen on my babies or my family.
 Here’s why.

 Aerosol Sprays Contain Harmful Chemicals

 Spray sunscreens (as well as many conventional sunblock lotions) contain hormone disruptors and free radicals, all of which can be harmful to a person’s body.
-Recent studies show how these chemicals are being absorbed into the bloodstream at alarming rates.
-A study published in 2019 by The Journal of the American Medical Association confirmed that six active ingredients in sunscreen were absorbed into the body.
-Several of those chemicals stayed elevated beyond the FDA’s threshold of concern for 3 weeks after the people in the study stopped putting them on their skin.
+Recent studies show how these chemicals are being absorbed into the bloodstream at alarming rates.2 A study published in 2019 by The Journal of the American Medical Association confirmed that six active ingredients in sunscreen were absorbed into the body.3 Several of those chemicals stayed elevated beyond the FDA’s threshold of concern for 3 weeks after the people in the study stopped putting them on their skin.

 Aerosol Sprays are Highly Flammable